Batwoman season 2: Filming

 Filming for the second season began on September 3, 2020.
 By September 29, filming was shut down because of delays in receiving COVID-19 test results for the cast and crew, but they were given clearance to resume filming a week later.
 Filming concluded on May 10, 2021.

 Broadcast

-The second season premiered on January 17, 2021.
+The second season premiered on January 17, 2021, on The CW in the United States.
 Episodes continued to be released weekly on Sundays until June 27, 2021.